jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 [Autoscaling](https://en.wikipedia.org/wiki/Autoscaling) is a method used to dynamically adjust the resources allocated to the cloud application based on some metrics.
 Typically, scaling is done based on CPU or memory usage, but in the context of task scheduling and background job processing, we may be interested in scaling based on the number of jobs in the queue, the time they spend in the queue, etc. JobRunr Pro provides the advanced metrics to enable efficient autoscaling of your application.

-## About this guide
 In this guide, we'll show you how to autoscale your [Kubernetes](https://kubernetes.io/)-managed JobRunr Pro applications using [KEDA](https://keda.sh/), a K8s-based event driven autoscaler.
 You will learn
 - how to set up KEDA to enable autoscaling of your JobRunr Pro applications on Kubernetes
 - how to configure autoscaling triggers based on JobRunr Pro metrics such as workers' usage, job queue latency, and scheduled jobs count.

-## Why you should use JobRunr metrics to autoscale
-Using JobRunr metrics for autoscaling ensures that your application scales dynamically based on real-time job processing needs.
-Unlike traditional autoscaling methods that rely solely on CPU or memory usage, JobRunr metrics allow you to scale based on specific workload factors such as workers' usage, job queue latency, and scheduled job count.
-If configured properly, this approach helps ensure efficient resource utilization and faster job processing, leading to better application performance and potential cost savings.

 ## Prerequisites
 - JobRunr Pro 8.0.0 or later